C2SM/git-course/advanced/Exercise_4_git-stash-worktree.md

 ## Stash your changes <a name="stash"></a>

 - Let's make a change to the repository by adding a conference breakfast to the schedule on day 1.
-Therefore, use a file editor (e.g. [Vim](../Unix_Commands.md#basic-vim-commands)) to open *schedule_day1.txt* in the *conference_planning* folder your are currently in and add a conference breakfast from 08:30-09:00 to the schedule.
+To this end, use a file editor (e.g. [Vim](../Unix_Commands.md#basic-vim-commands)) to open *schedule_day1.txt* in the *conference_planning* folder your are currently in and add a conference breakfast from 08:30-09:00 to the schedule.

 Now let's suppose that you decide that you aren't ready to commit this change, but you don't want to discard it either.
 Use `git stash` to store the change and revert the repository back to the last commit.